Program Contact: Marisa Testa 203-582-8264

 Admission to the Program

 Candidates applying for admission to the Diagnostic Medical Sonography program are required to have at least three years of high school college preparatory mathematics and one year of biology.
 One year of anatomy and physiology and one year of general physics is highly recommended.
 In addition, the scores of the SAT or the ACT are an important consideration.
-Related health care experience is highly desirable.
+Related healthcare experience is highly desirable.
 Prospective candidates also must satisfy general Quinnipiac University Admission Requirements.

 Program Policies